 This is especially important during the first 3 months of pregnancy (the first trimester), when your baby is growing and developing quickly.

 Drinking alcohol at any stage of pregnancy has been linked to complications, such as miscarriage, premature birth and low birth-weight.

 If you drink heavily or you’re having trouble stopping, speak to your GP or midwife.
 They will be able to give you specialist advice and support.

 For more information and links to support services, visit the NHS website (opens in new tab).

 A note if you’re breastfeeding or planning to breastfeed:

 When you’re breastfeeding, the safest approach is to avoid drinking alcohol.
 While the occasional drink is unlikely to harm your breastfed baby, if you choose to consume alcohol, it’s recommended that you have no more than 1 or 2 units once or twice a week

 If you’d like more information on alcohol and breastfeeding, visit the Start4Life (opens in new tab) website here.

-For more information on how to eat well in pregnancy, sign up to our FREE e-guide here.
+You can also find additional information on how to eat well during your pregnancy, by signing up to our FREE online course here (opens in new tab).